Rhinesuchidae: Classification

 The structure of Rhinesuchidae following Eltink et al.'s study was challenged by a different study on rhinesuchids published less than a year later.
 This study, Mariscano et al..
 (2017), agreed that Australerpeton was a rhinesuchid, but considered it the most basal member of the family.
 They disagree with Eltink et al.'s recognition of short anterior pterygoid branches in multiple genera.
 According to their analysis, only Australerpeton possessed this trait, the main feature which separates it from the rest of Rhinesuchidae.
 Other traits which support this separation include the fact that other rhinesuchids have stepped jugal-prefrontal contact and toothless coronoid bones in the lower jaw.
 The rest of the family was poorly resolved in their phylogenetic analysis, although three clades did have moderate Bremer support values of 2.

 Bremer support is gauged by counting the number of times analyzed traits are acquired, lost, or reacquired within a family tree.
 Some family trees include more of these transitions than others, meaning that some possible trees assumed that more than the bare minimum amount of evolution had taken place.
-The family tree with the fewest of these 'steps' (transitions) is likely to be the most accurate, based on the principal of occam's razor (the simplest answer is the most accurate).
+The family tree with the fewest of these 'steps' (transitions) is likely to be the most accurate, based on the principle of Occam's razor (the simplest answer is the most accurate).
 Bremer support is used to label how well-supported clades are by analyzing how they are distributed among more complex alternatives to the simplest (most parsimonious) tree.
 Clades which do not exist in a family tree which is only one total step more complex than the MPT (most parsimonious tree) have a Bremer support of 1, meaning that the clade's existence is very uncertain.
 Even if the MPT of the present analysis supports their existence, new data may make a competing family tree more parsimonious, dissolving clades which are only supported in the current MPT.
 Other clades may have much higher Bremer support values, indicating that more drastic assumptions have to be formulated to render the clade invalid.
 Rhinesuchidae as a whole, for example, has a Bremer support of 6 in Mariscano et al. (2017), which is considered high support.
 A Bremer support of 2, as is the case with three specific clades in this analysis, is considered moderate.
 One of these clades included the two valid species of Rhinesuchoides, while another clade connected Rhineceps and Uranocentrodon, and the last contained Rhinesuchus and Laccosaurus.
 The arrangement of these clades (as well as the placement of Broomistega) could not be resolved with absolute confidence, with Bremer support values of only 1 regardless of where the three clades were placed among non-Australerpeton Rhinesuchidae.
 The most parsimonious tree found by Mariscano et al. (2017) is seen below: